chrisxfire/chrisxfire.github.io/content/post/troubleshooting-cs0436-with-shared-projects-in-visual-studio.md

 I recently ran into [compiler warning cs0436][cs-0436] while working on a [solution][solutions-and-projects] with a [shared project][shared-projects] in VS2022.
 If you run into the same, this might help you troubleshoot.

 ### scenario
-You're working on solution, `solution1`, that contains a project, `alpha` (which is also the name of its namspace).
+You're working on a solution that contains a project, `alpha` (which is also the name of its namspace).
 That project contains a [project reference][project-reference] to another project, `bravo`:
 ```
 alpha
   |--bravo